B2B Referral program examples

 3 Successful B2B Referral Program Examples

-Let’s take a look at some of the most impactful B2B referral programs out there and see what we can learn:
+Let’s take a look at some of the most impactful B2B referral program examples out there and see what we can learn:

 Case Study #1: Google Workspace